derbartigelady/Tac/README.md

 - the only external data use are GPS signals
 - best deal for privacy/battery/features: Enduro 3 is a Fenix 8 without microphone or speaker (only vibration)

 If you dont want to use Garmin apps on your android phone for private reasons, you can use https://gadgetbridge.org/.
-It only connects to the watch and not to the www or Garmin servers.
+It only connects to the watch and not to the www.